syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 ### Fallback fonts based on script type

-The following code example demonstrates how a user can add fallback fonts based on the script types, which DocIO considers internally when converting a Word document to an Image.
+The following code example demonstrates how a user can add fallback fonts based on the script types, which DocIO considers internally when converting a Word document to an image.

 {% tabs %}